Browser file transfer

 Works in common browsers

-Open the local address from a desktop or mobile browser on the same network.
+Open the local HTTPS address from a desktop or mobile browser on the same network.

 Good for quick downloads